What Is a Wishlist?

-- Wishlists provide a glimpse into your customer's’ world.
-A successful eCommerce business has a robust understanding of its target audience and often uses buyer personas to fine-tune their marketing and merchandising campaigns.
-A clear indicator of what customers want ‘in the moment’, wishlists can also provide a unique insight into the customer’s world, dreams and aspirations.
-This data can help businesses to inform their branding and marketing strategies, establish a deeper, emotional bond with their customers and ultimately, drive more sales.
+- Wishlists provide a glimpse into your customer's world.
+A successful eCommerce business has a robust understanding of its target audience and often uses buyer personas to fine-tune its marketing and merchandising campaigns.
+A clear indicator of what customers want ‘in the moment’, wishlists can also provide a unique insight into the customer’s world, dreams, and aspirations.
+This data can help businesses to inform their branding and marketing strategies, establish a deeper, emotional bond with their customers, and ultimately, drive more sales.

 - Wishlists can help you deal with out of stock items.
-Losing customers due to stock-outs is the bane of eCommerce.
+Losing customers due to out of stock products is the bane of eCommerce.
 The wishlist feature can be a great tool to minimize losses.
 Simply offer customers to save the out of stock product to their wishlist and alert them via email or in-app notification once it is back in supply.